 No. The time, effort and money that goes into organizing the Richmond Zombie Walk and other related events is a labor of love.
-100% of our donations goes to the American Cancer Society.
-True, we sell Richmond Zombie Walk stuff online at Zazzle.com, but any profits made there goes to the American Cancer Society too.
+The donations go to our charities.
+True, we sell Richmond Zombie Walk stuff online at Zazzle.com, but any profits made there goes to charity too.

 Do you have official merchandise?

-We have official Richmond Zombie Walk stuff online at the RVAZombieWalk Zazzle Shop.
-Those items will not be available at the event.
-However we will be selling this year’s event poster illustrated by Abigail Larson at the pre-walk meetup/staging area!
+We will be selling this year’s (and past year’s) event posters illustrated by Abigail Larson at the pre-walk meetup/staging area.